M5-brane prongs, string soliton bound states and wall-crossing

 The moduli boundary conditions in the vicinity of the string cores we impose are Dirichlet boundary conditions on the scalars at the closest point of approach of the two strings: these imply fixed separations transverse to the extended directions of the strings.
 For generic finite separation, these lead to nontrivial variations in the moduli as we go far along the strings, which amounts to nontrivial M5-brane bendings.
 However in the limit of approaching the wall of marginal stability, we show that these variations become negligible and the moduli values become near constant all along the strings.
 Thus our formulation reveals self-consistent approximate configurations which become increasingly accurate in the marginal stability limit, as we will describe elaborately.

-In sec.~\ref{sec:Bogo}, we describe the Bogomolny completion in the M5-brane low energy abelian theory, while sec.~\ref{sec:m5m2} describes the simplest M5-brane prong configurations and the corresponding string soliton bound states with the effective 1-string tension and the wall-crossing limit in sec.~\ref{sec:tension}.
+In sec.~\ref{sec:Bogo}, we describe the Bogomolny completion in the M5-brane low energy abelian theory, while sec.~\ref{sec:m5m2} describes the simplest M5-brane prong configurations and the corresponding string soliton bound states with the effective 1-string tension and the wall-crossing limit in sec.~\ref{sec:tension}\ (with some further comments in sec.~\ref{sec:Bog1str-os}).
 More general states appear in sec.~\ref{sec:m5m2gen}.
 In sec.~\ref{M5s-higgsed} we discuss embedding these field configurations in multiple abelian ``Higgsed'' M5-brane theories.
 A Discussion comprising an overview and related questions appears in \ref{sec:Disc}, and some technical details in Appendices.